Let’s find out whether guinea pigs eat hamster food.

 Not only their overgrown teeth will cause them much pain but will also prevent them from eating and they can die of starvation.

-For that reason, chewing toys, hard guinea pig pellets, plenty of hay and grass in their diet is important to make sure not only that they are getting the right nutrients but also to prevent their teeth from growing too long.
+For that reason, chewing toys, hard guinea pig pellets, and plenty of timothy hay and grass in their diet are important to make sure not only that they are getting the right nutrients but also to prevent their teeth from growing too long.

 Additionally, apart from vitamin C and fiber, your piggies need other minerals and vitamins, such as vitamin A, which they require more compared to other rodents and rabbits.

 Also, although your pet needs calcium, this substance can cause them much harm and create problems in their urinary tract.